Multiplicity of solutions for fractional Schr\"odinger systems in $\mathbb{R}^{N}$: Introduction

 Recently, the study of fractional Schr\"odinger equations has attracted the attention of many mathematicians.
 Felmer et al. \cite{FQT} investigated existence, regularity and qualitative properties of positive solution to \eqref{FSE} when $V$ is constant, and $f$ is a smooth function with subcritical growth satisfying the Ambrosetti-Rabinowitz condition.
-Secchi \cite{Secchi1, Secchi2} proved some existence results for some nonlinear fractional Schr\"odinger equations under the assumptions that the nonlinearity is either of perturbative type or satisfies the Ambrosetti-Rabinowitz condition.
+Secchi \cite{Secchi1} proved an existence result for a nonlinear fractional Schr\"odinger equation involving a subcritical nonlinearity and under weak assumptions on the behaviour of the potential $V$ at infinity.
 Frank et al. \cite{FLS} studied uniqueness and nondegeneracy of ground state solutions to \eqref{FSE} with $ f(u)=|u|^{\alpha}u$, for all $H^{s}$-admissible powers $\alpha \in (0, \alpha^{*})$.
-Chang and Wang \cite{CW} showed the existence of nontrivial solutions to \eqref{FSE} with $V(x)=1$, and $f$ is autonomous and verifies Berestycki-Lions type assumptions.
-D\'avila et al. \cite{DDPW} obtained the existence of a multi-peak solution for a fractional Schr\"odinger equation with a bounded smooth positive potential, by using Lyapunov-Schmidt reduction method.
+The author \cite{A4} showed the existence of infinitely many solutions to \eqref{FSE} with $V(x)=1$, and $f$ is autonomous and satisfies Berestycki-Lions type assumptions.
 Shang et al. \cite{SZY} used variational methods to deal with the multiplicity of solutions of a fractional Schr\"odinger equation with critical growth, and with a continuous and positive potential $V$.
-Pucci et al. \cite{P} established via Mountain Pass Theorem and Ekeland variational principle, the existence of multiple solutions for a Kirchhoff fractional Schr\"odinger equation driven by the fractional $p$-Laplacian, a nonlinearity $f(x, u)$ satisfying the Ambrosetti-Rabinowitz condition, a positive potential $V(x)$ verifying suitable assumptions, and in presence of a perturbation term.
-Figueiredo and Siciliano \cite{FS} obtained a multiplicity result by means of the Lyusternik-Shnirelman and Morse theories for (\ref{FSE}) involving a superlinear nonlinearity with subcritical growth.
-Alves and Miyagaki in \cite{AM} (see also \cite{A3}) dealt with the existence and the concentration of positive solutions to (\ref{FSE}), via penalization method.
-We also mention the papers \cite{A1, A2, CN, DMV, DPPV, HH1, MBR, SZ, teng, ZZR} where the existence and the multiplicity of solutions to \eqref{FSE} have been investigated under various assumptions on the potential $V$ and the nonlinearity $f$, by using suitable variational and topological approaches. \\ Particularly motivated by the papers \cite{FS, SZ}, in this work we aim to extend the multiplicity results for both subcritical and critical cases obtained for the scalar equation \eqref{FSE}, to the case of the systems.
-More precisely, we generalize in nonlocal setting, some existence and multiplicity results appeared in \cite{AS, AY, F, FF}, in which the authors studied elliptic systems of the type
+Figueiredo and Siciliano \cite{FS} obtained a multiplicity result by means of the Ljusternik-Shnirelmann and Morse theories for (\ref{FSE}) involving a superlinear nonlinearity with subcritical growth.
+Alves and Miyagaki in \cite{AM} dealt with the existence and the concentration of positive solutions to (\ref{FSE}) via penalization technique and the extension method \cite{CS}.
+We also mention the papers \cite{A2, A3, AI, DDPW, DMV, FS, I} where the existence and the multiplicity of solutions to \eqref{FSE} have been investigated under various assumptions on the potential $V$ and the nonlinearity $f$, by using suitable variational and topological methods. \\ Particularly motivated by the papers \cite{FS, SZY}, in this work we aim to extend the multiplicity results for both subcritical and critical cases obtained for the scalar equation \eqref{FSE} to the case of the systems.
+More precisely, we generalize in the nonlocal setting some existence and multiplicity results appeared in \cite{AFS, AS, AY, FF} in which the authors studied elliptic systems of the type